MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 Gen2](https://docs.microsoft.com/common-data-model/data-lake) is designed
 specifically for enterprises to run large-scale analytical workloads in the cloud.
-A wide variety of applications and services can easily access data in a data lake, however each consumer must understand the format and meaning of the data before it can provide value.
+A wide variety of applications and services can easily access data in a data lake, however, each consumer must understand the format and meaning of the data before it can provide value.
 The Common Data Model simplifies this process by providing a metadata system that describes the data and standard entities to which producers can map.